karatelabs/karate/README.md

 There are two static methods in `com.intuit.karate.cucumber.CucumberRunner` (`runFeature()` and `runClasspathFeature()`) which are best explained in this demo unit-test: [`JavaApiTest.java`](karate-demo/src/test/java/demo/java/JavaApiTest.java).

 You can optionally pass in variable values or over-ride config via a `HashMap` or leave the second-last argument as `null`.
-The variable state after feature execution would be returned as a `Map`.
+The variable state after feature execution would be returned as a `Map<String, Object>`.
 The last `boolean` argument is whether the [`karate-config.js`](#configuration) should be processed or not.

 ## Data Driven Tests
 ### The Cucumber Way